 There is no single policy or intervention to turn this problem around.
 We argue that the starting point for improving opportunities must be a growing, innovative economy, addressing regional disparities.
 But this must connect with wider place-based approaches, focused on communities and families, and a genuine willingness to understand what holds the white poor back.

-You can also read the full article on the Financial Times website.
+You can also read this article on the Financial Times website.